jinnnju/CATCH_IMU_data/README.md

   author    = {Wu, Xingjian and Qiu, Xiangfei and Li, Zhengyu and Wang, Yihang and Hu, Jilin and Guo, Chenjuan and Xiong, Hui and Yang, Bin}, booktitle = {ICLR}, year      = {2025}
 }

+@inproceedings{qiu2025tab,
+title      = {{TAB}: Unified Benchmarking of Time Series Anomaly Detection Methods}, author     = {Xiangfei Qiu and Zhe Li and Wanghui Qiu and Shiyan Hu and Lekui Zhou and Xingjian Wu and Zhengyu Li and Chenjuan Guo and Aoying Zhou and Zhenli Sheng and Jilin Hu and Christian S. Jensen and Bin Yang}, booktitle  = {Proc. {VLDB} Endow.}, year       = {2025}
+}
 ```